Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-20-why-i-built-my-own-static-site-generator-instead-of-using-jekyll.md

 I needed a blog.
 Jekyll is the obvious choice for GitHub Pages.
 It's mature, well-documented, and everyone uses it.
 The safe choice.

 So naturally, I spent two weeks building my own static site generator instead.
 Because of course I did.
+This was during a particularly bad procrastination period where I was avoiding AP Physics homework and French assignments.
+Building a static site generator felt more important than conjugating verbs, you know?

 This probably sounds stupid.
 Why reinvent the wheel when perfectly good wheels exist?
 But there were actual reasons, I swear.
 It wasn't just me being difficult (though that was part of it).